jangler/lgbtasm/README.md

-This module uses bgb/no$gmb syntax, and enforces a strict style: numbers are undecorated (no `$`, etc.) and hexadecimal, `a,` is required in mnemonics that feature it, spaces do not appear after `,`s, and all keywords are lower-case.
+This module uses bgb/no$gmb syntax, and enforces a strict style: numbers are undecorated (no `$`, etc.) and hexadecimal, `a,` is required in mnemonics that feature it, spaces do not appear after `,`s, parens are used for "dereferencing" memory, and all keywords are lower-case.
 User-defined symbols such as labels are case-sensitive.
 A label and instruction cannot appear on the same line.

 The characters in `;*#` all begin inline comments, although instruction delimiter status overrides comment character status in the `compile()`